syslog-ng/syslog-ng.github.io/doc/_admin-guide/080_Log/010_Flow_control/001_Configuring_flow_control.md

     The dynamic control window is automatically distributed among the active connections of the source.

-- If the control window is full, syslog-ng stops reading messages from the source until some messages are successfully sent to the destination.
+- If the control window is full, {{ site.product.short_name }} stops reading messages from the source until some messages are successfully sent to the destination.